Integrating Dog School Lessons into Daily Routines

 Everyday activities provide numerous opportunities to reinforce dog school lessons.
 Here’s how:

-• During Walks: Walks are perfect for practising commands like heel and recall.
+- During Walks: Walks are perfect for practicing commands like heel and recall.
 Consistently using these commands during walks reinforces good behaviour.

-By weaving training into daily activities, pet owners ensure that their dogs continually practise and improve their skills outside of dog school.
+By weaving training into daily activities, pet owners ensure that their dogs continually practice and improve their skills outside of dog school.

 Using Positive Reinforcement Dog Training